 This is Bobby Moore, one of the all-time greatest footballers, and behind me is Wembley Stadium, one of the all-time greatest sporting venues… and I’m about to get a peek behind closed doors.

 The stadium has recently undergone a huge makeover.
 It’s home to the England National Football Team and the FA Cup Final.
 Wembley also hosts other sports like American football and big music concerts.

 And with 90,000 seats to choose from there’s plenty of room for all the fans.

 This is where it all happens.
 The world’s finest football players have given us some of history's greatest sporting moments on this very pitch.

 The stadium is one kilometre all the way round and above me stands a 133 metre tall steel arch which is also 315 metres across.
-It’s the longest single piece of roof section in the world and you can see it on the other side of London.
-It also moves to allow light and air onto the pitch.
+It’s the longest piece of roof section in the world and you can see it on the other side of London.
+It also moves to allow air and light onto the pitch.

 This is the Press Conference Room.
 Up to 190 members of the media fill these seats after every game to ask the world's most famous football players the burning questions we all want to hear.
 Oh, it's my turn!

 But there’s no time to stop, there’s sport everywhere in Great Britain.